muratcancicek/mobile_head_based_pointing/README.md

 An experimental Android App module that provides an advanced head-based pointing on mobile devices.
 At this stage, the repo only demonstrates the implementation of an head-based pointing algorithm designed for and evaluated with users with motor impairments rather than proposing a well-packaged extension for third-party usage.
 The design and evaluation process will be published as a technical paper in [The 22nd International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS2020)](https://assets20.sigaccess.org/).

 Future work will focus to wrap the algorithm into a package that is going to be integrated with Flutter's default UI components and ready for third-party usage as an extension.
+Towards this direction, we would appreciate any contribution from Flutter community in the spirit of open-source development

 ## Head-based Pointing